Zyphron-Devloper/Admin-Commands-System/README.md

 # Roblox Admin System Export

-This folder is the Codex-side index for the Roblox Studio admin system built in `Place1`.
+This folder is the index for the Roblox Studio admin system built in

 The actual live scripts are inside Roblox Studio at these Explorer paths: